goncalo-floro/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 ---

-## Scenario 2: Jéssica Orlando had a relapse and whants some motivation
+## Scenario 2: Jéssica Orlando had a relapse and wants some motivation

 Jéssica had a tough day and gave in to drinking too much coffee again.
 She opens the app and looks for motivational **posts** shared by other users who have faced similar challenges.
 She also receives positive reinforcement messages from the groups she follows, which helps her feel supported.